 - The Catapult Centres play an important role in the UK’s innovation environment, but compared with other countries such as Germany or Japan, their scale and geographical coverage is limited.
 Independent evaluations have found that Catapult Centres will not be able to fulfil requirements in terms of supporting SME industrial innovation on the scale likely to be required.

 - Performance in innovation is measured not only by its ability to generate new knowledge but also by how well organisations can use it to upgrade, diversify and gain competitive advantage.
 Policies to nurture SME innovation are absolutely vital for future success.

-But, finally, there are several political questions which will have a bearing on the future of innovation after Brexit.
+But, finally, there are several political questions that will have a bearing on the future of innovation after Brexit.
 For example:

 - Hard or soft Brexit?
 A rigid separation, or a more fluid transition to newly defined, but amicable, positions?

 - How will innovation compete with different sectors competing for national resources (some of which have very powerful lobby groups)?